Noble Consort Wenxi

-Noble Consort Wenxi (? – 19 December 1694), of the Manchu Bordered Yellow Banner Niohuru clan, was a consort of the Kangxi Emperor.
+Noble Consort Wenxi (? – 19 December 1694), of the Manchu Bordered Yellow Banner Niohuru clan, was a consort of the Kangxi Emperor of China's Qing dynasty.

 Life

 Noble Consort Wenxi's personal name was not recorded in history.

 Family background

 Noble Consort Wenxi's family was much more prestigious when compared to the maternal families of the other sons of the Kangxi Emperor, apart from Yinreng.
 Her paternal grandmother, Mukushen, was Nurhaci's daughter, which would make the Kangxi Emperor and Noble Consort Wenxi second cousins.
 When she died in 1694, her younger brother, Alingga, represented her family in mourning.